 Full instructions about logging in and how to book a room are available on our online portal.
 During the booking you will be asked to confirm the terms of yourtenancy agreement.
-You can start an application and log back in another time to complete it.
+You can start an application and log back in another time.

 If you need any help, contact the Residential Service.Back to top